Our Fathers at Battersea Arts Centre

 Fathers define us in a vast host of ways, for better and for worse.
 They evolve in our eyes from the revered to the ridiculous to the beloved.
 We look to them for direction even as we rebuff their example.
 This charming show brimming with warm humour and poignant truth is a mature, touching, if slightly baffling, insight into the joys, pressures and responsibilities of fatherhood.

-Our Fathers is on at Battersea Arts Centre until 14th June 2014, for further information or to book visit here.
+Our Fathers is at Battersea Arts Centre until 14th June 2014.
+For further information or to book visit the theatre’s website here.

 Watch the trailer for Our Fathers here: